Ronda is one of the oldest cities of Spain

 During the recent prehistory have been found a lot of human settlement, whose remains can still be admired today in the megalithic necropolis: Dolmen de El Chopo y Encinas Borrachas among others.

-Monuments, Musea, Historic Sites, Local Festivals, The White Villages, Wineries, Restaurants, Shopping, Nature Reserves, Activities, Arts and Craftwork under "Location" together with directions how to get there. (excuse us/ we are still a little bit under constrution.)
+Monuments, Musea, Historic Sites, Local Festivals, The White Villages, Wineries, Restaurants, Shopping, Nature Reserves, Activities, Arts and Craftwork see "Location" together with directions how to get there.

-The reason for being well known, arrives with the Nazari Kingdom of Granada, because of its closeness to the territories conquered by the Catholics coming from Castilla.
-That leads to the city of Ronda, as well to its region, to be a very important border zone.
+The reason for Ronda being so well known started with the Nazari Kingdom of Granada.
+These territories were conquered by the Catholics coming from Castilla.
+That leads the city of Ronda, as well to its region, to become a very important border zone.